 - Is it possible to change the biomechanical properties of a contracted joint capsule through the pressure effect?

-- Koh et al (2010) showed that there is evidence suggesting that repeat hydrodistension injections (3) up to maximum pressure without capsular rupture can lead to reduced capsular stiffness and enlarged volume capacity resulting in improved range of movement and reduced pain levels.
+- Koh et al (2010) showed that there is evidence suggesting that repeat ultrasound guided hydrodistension injections (3) up to maximum pressure without capsular rupture can lead to reduced capsular stiffness and enlarged volume capacity resulting in improved range of movement and reduced pain levels.